imroc/req/README.md

 * Detect the charset of response body and decode it to utf-8 automatically to avoid garbled characters by default (see [Auto-Decoding](#AutoDecode)).
 * Exportable `Transport`, easy to integrate with existing `http.Client`, debug APIs with minimal code change.
 * Easy upload and download.
-* Easy set header, cookie, path parameter, query parameter, form data, basic auth, bearer token, timeout, proxy, redirect policy and so on for requests or clients.
+* Easy set header, cookie, path parameter, query parameter, form data, basic auth, bearer token, timeout, proxy, certs, redirect policy and so on for requests or clients.

 ## <a name="Quick-Start">Quick Start</a>